mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 # Order & Load Business Intelligence v1

-This document presents the Order & Load BI Software in 3 main sections under the headings of Introduction, Desktop User Application, Server Application and Data Modeling with
+This document presents the Order & Load BI Software in 4 main chapters under the headings of Introduction, Desktop User Application, Server Application and Data Modeling with
 MongoDB.
 It aims to enrich the content with Gifs and Screenshots.

 In order to make sense of the codes, it is important to have basic knowledge of Python, pymongo and pyqt5.